Empire biscuits

 Decorate your Empire biscuits

-Lay your biscuits out and get your little ones to help you spread jam over the top of them.
-Get another one and sandwich it on top.
+Lay your biscuits out and get your little ones to help you spread jam over the top of half of them.
+Get another biscuit and sandwich it on top.
 This can make hands a little messy, so make sure you have a cloth to hand!

 Mix about 100g of icing sugar with about a teaspoon or so of water in a small bowl.
 Mix it until it is just runny enough to drop of your spoon.
 If you need to, add some more water/icing sugar to make it runnier/thicker until you have the right consistency.

-Drizzle the icing over the top of your biscuits and spread it out with the back of your spoon and then decorate with a glace cherry, sweetie or whatever else you are using.
+Spoon a teaspoon of icing on the top of your biscuits and spread it out with the back of your spoon and then decorate with a glace cherry, sweetie or whatever else you are using.

 Serve and enjoy!